 A love letter highlighting the heartfelt passion between Queen Victoria and Prince Albert is to go on display for the first time.

 In the document, written shortly before their marriage, the prince describes how the 20-year-old queen had stirred passions which burned so brightly they filled his “whole soul”.

 The letter, which will be seen at an exhibition in Windsor Castle in the new year, is one of a series of love letters Albert wrote during their engagement, which are filled with poetic expressions of desire for his “deeply loved” fiancée.

 "She is a little angel and like her name, she brings sunshine even on cloudy days.
 From the bottom of our hearts, we would like to thank each and every one of you for your lovely best wishes for our daughter.
 She feels very loved".
 HRH Princess Madeleine, Duchess of Hälsingland and Gästrikland on her daughter, HRH Princess Leonore, Duchess of Gotland.
-Join my TRF group about British Royal Children!
+Join my group on TRF about British Royal Children